IP Pools

 External IP addresses are similar to physical resources like compute and storage in that they are limited in quantity and subject to allocation among different tenants.
-IP pools are logical collections of external IP addresses that let operators control which silos can use which IPs.
-Operators can adjust the size of pools based on demand and other constraints while users can reference the same logical entity in provisioning requests without having to understand the physical setup.
-See the Guest Networking guide for details on how external IPs are used.
+Operators can adjust the size of pools based on demand and other constraints while users can reference the same logical pool in provisioning requests without having to understand the physical setup.
+See the Networking guide for details on how external IPs are used.

 Key concepts